Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released on 1 July 2023, Parkville's median income among taxpayers is $47,413.
-The average income in the suburb is $81,299.
-Both figures are among the highest in Australia.
-In comparison, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Parkville's median income would be approximately $51,325 by September 2025, with the average estimated at $88,006 during the same period.
-According to the 2021 Census figures, individual incomes in Parkville lag at the 10th percentile ($586 weekly), while household income performs better at the 58th percentile.
-The income bracket of $1,500 - 2,999 captures 35.2% of the community (2,852 individuals).
-This is similar to the surrounding region where 32.8% occupy this bracket.
-High housing costs consume 17.6% of income in Parkville, but strong earnings place disposable income at the 57th percentile.
-The suburb's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Parkville's median taxpayer income is $47,413 and average is $81,299.
+This is among Australia's highest, compared to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth since financial year 2023, current estimates for Parkville would be approximately $51,325 (median) and $88,006 (average) as of September 2025.
+According to the 2021 Census, individual incomes lag at the 10th percentile ($586 weekly), while household income performs better at the 58th percentile.
+The $1,500 - 2,999 earnings band captures 35.2% of Parkville's community (2,852 individuals), mirroring the surrounding region where 32.8% occupy this bracket.
+High housing costs consume 17.6% of income, with disposable income at the 57th percentile and SEIFA income ranking placing the area in the 6th decile.

 Frequently Asked Questions - Income